-Retirement accounts allow you to name “beneficiaries,” or people/organizations that will receive your retirement savings in the event of your passing.
+Retirement accounts allow you to name “beneficiaries,” or people or organizations that will receive your retirement savings in the event of your passing.

 Beneficiary forms usually require some basic information about the intended beneficiaries, as well as their Social Security or tax ID.
-It’s a good idea to ask the servicer of your retirement savings about how to select beneficiaries, as different companies can have varying requirements.
+The requirements to designate a beneficiary or beneficiaries vary by company so it’s a good idea to ask the servicer of your retirement savings about its specific policy.